-Aged care residents will have the option of telehealth this festive season for mental health support, bridging service gaps during the holiday period, Aged Care News reports.
+Aged care residents will have the option of telehealth this festive season for behavioral health support, bridging service gaps during the holiday period, Aged Care News reports.

 Isolation at Christmas time can amplify existing mental health issues for older people living in Residential Aged Care Facilities (RACF), already more vulnerable to anxiety and depression than the average population.
-Add to this reduced supply of in-person care over the holidays, as revealed in Medical Benefits Scheme (MBS) data, and a clear gap exists for elderly Australians needing psychological help.
+Add to this reduced supply of in-person care over the holidays, a clear gap exists for elderly people needing psychological help.

 Annie says online psychology can also be delivered to carers of elderly patients with similarly promising results, “For this particular study, they actually developed an intervention and then split the group into those who received the intervention by telehealth, and those who received the intervention in-person, and there were no significant differences reported in the primary and secondary outcomes."